Development of an Arts & Culture Strategy for West Vancouver

 The consulting firm MDB Insight has been contracted to work with District staff to develop the scope of the strategy and lead the community consultation process.
 A timeline for the community consultation meetings will be posted soon.

-Your first opportunity to provide input will be a community survey starting April 18.
+Your first opportunity to provide input will be a community survey April 18–May 26.
 Learn more.

 A steering committee of representatives from various sectors has been formed to work with the consultant and staff.